Erasmus: Vows, ordination and canonry experience

 composed of both lay and religious folk ...
 Similarly to the teachings of humanists like Erasmus and of the devotio moderna, these ... associations did not emphasise the institutional aspect of religious life.") there in late 1488 at age 19 (or 22).

 Historian Fr.
 Aiden Gasquet later wrote: "One thing, however, would seem to be quite clear; he could never have had any vocation for the religious life.
 His whole subsequent history shows this unmistakably."

 But according to one Catholic biographer, Erasmus had a spiritual awakening at the monastery.

 Certain abuses in religious orders were among the chief objects of his later calls to reform the Western Church from within, particularly coerced or tricked recruitment of immature boys (the fictionalised account in the Letter to Grunnius calls them "victims of Dominic and Francis and Benedict"): Erasmus felt he had belonged to this class, joining "voluntarily but not freely" and so considered himself, if not morally bound by his vows, certainly legally, socially and honour-bound to keep them, yet to look for his true vocation.

-While at Stein, 18-(or 21-)year-old Erasmus fell in unrequited love, forming what he called a "passionate attachment" (fervidos amores), with a fellow canon, Servatius Rogerus, and wrote a series of love letters (Note: However, note that such crushes or bromances may not have been scandalous at the time: the Cistercian Aelred of Rievaulx's influential book On Spiritual Friendship put intense adolescent and early-adult friendships between monks as natural and useful steps towards "spiritual friendships", following Augustine.